-310 The Teaching of Reading
+310 Teaching of Reading

 This course is designed to provide a foundation to the teaching of reading in the elementary school.
 It includes a general survey of approaches to reading instruction along with a critical analysis of those approaches.
 The skills taught focus on those competencies that are essential regardless of the grade level taught.
-Prerequisite for elementary education majors: EDU 202.
-(3 credits)
+(2 credits) (Cross-listed as EDU 310)